 Welcome to My Brief Biography

 Wayan Suparta is a teacher, lecturer, and researcher for more than 20 years.
-He is now looking for a new job for a full professorship or faculty member to continue his expertise in teaching and research to help achieve the mission of the new employer.
+He is now seeking a new job as a full professor or faculty member to empower his skills in teaching and research by contributing his expertise to new employers.
 He was officially an Associate Professor at the Space Science Centre (ANGKASA), Universiti Kebangsaan Malaysia – UKM (4 April 2012 – 3 April 2017).
 From 4 April 2017 to 16 June 2017, he was a de facto full professor at ANGKASA, IPI, UKM.
 Unfortunately, due to high-level political intrigue in UKM with the reason of financial problems, he finally decided to resign on 16 June 2017.
 After June 16, 2017, he works with the development of the “ScienceTech and Education Consultant“, a nonprofit activity in the consultancy of education and research.
 At the same time, he was work as an Adjunct Professor at the Civil Engineering Department of the University of Technology Yogyakarta (UTY) from September 2017 to January 2018 and associates faculty member of Doctor of Computer Science, Bina Nusantara University (BINUS), Jakarta from 2015 until now.
-From February 2018, he works as a lecturer at the Department of Electrical Engineering, Sanata Dharma University, Yogyakarta.
+From February 2018 until July 2018, he works as a lecturer at the Department of Electrical Engineering, Sanata Dharma University, Yogyakarta.

 Back to his career, he was appointed as a senior lecturer (July 2008 – March 2012) and Post Doctoral Fellow (2007-2008) at the Institute of Space Science (ANGKASA) at UKM.
 During doing his PhD, he was appointed as Graduate Research Assistant (GRA) from 2004 to 2007.
 He obtained his PhD in March 2008 with major of Electronics Communication and Remote Sensing Applications (GPS Meteorology) from the Department of Electrical, Electronic and Systems Engineering, Faculty of Engineering (now is known as the Faculty of Engineering and Built Environment), UKM.
 He is a central figure in the development of IconSpace and STACLIM (founder) conferences throughout his career in UKM.